RaytingSec/quickscan/README.md

 When scanning local hosts, bandwidth and resources are almost never a bottleneck and I want results now rather than waiting 10, 20, or more seconds to see what nmap finds.
 There are also a few quirks with nmap such as the output format.
 What quickscan does is make it fast and simple.
 Try it out!

+For a comparison of performance, see respective section below.

 Getting Started
 ---------------